NathanWailes/sens/1. Learn/Books/Ending Aging.md

 1. The Eureka Moment
     - The Big Idea that inspired this book and movement is that repairing the damage caused by metabolism would be a far easier way to stop aging than the prevailing approach of trying to modify metabolism to not create the damage in the first place.
 2. Wake Up--Aging Kills!
-    - Aging is the worst problem in the world, and because up until now there's been nothing we can do about it, people default to a "pro-aging trance", which makes it harder to get them to help find a final cure now that we're in a position to do so.
+    - Aging is the worst problem in the world, and because up until now there's been nothing we could do about it, people default to a "pro-aging trance", which makes it harder to get them to help find a final cure now that we're in a position to do so.
 3. Demystifying Aging
 4. Engineering Rejuvenation
 #### Part Two